Sunday, April 7, 2024

 For no other woman was born in the universe

-Who is so lovely and pleasant
+Who is so lovely and pleasant,

-Without any fake or pretend aspects
+Without any fake or feigned aspects,

 Who loves me with such deep intimacy.